1,000 signatures reached

 To: US Cellular Center Management, Civic Center Commission

 Let concession workers keep their tips!

 1. Stop discouraging patrons who want to leave tips for service and allow workers to keep cash tips they earn.

 2. Place a tipped worker representative or liaison on the Civic Center Commission for representation and transparency.

 Why is this important?

-We need tip transparency and these workers deserve their tips.
+We need tip transparency at the US Cellular Center/Thomas Wolfe Auditorium and these workers deserve their tips.
 Join our campaign by signing this petition for change.
-Thanks for your support!
+Thanks for your support!!

 How it will be delivered

 We will be bringing the petition to the next meeting of the Civic Center Commission in May.